eduardoltorres/d3-and-svg/README.md

-# d3-and-svg
+# SVG Manipulation with D3
-D3 and SVG exercise based on The Advanced Web Developer Bootcamp D3 and SVG section with added styles.
+SVG manipulation with D3.
+Based on the D3 section's exercise for [The Advanced Web Developer Bootcamp](https://www.udemy.com/the-advanced-web-developer-bootcamp/) with added styles.